 Travel insurance is an insurance policy designed to cover the cost of unexpected expenses that may occur whilst you are on holiday, such as medical costs or lost possessions.
-In this article, we look at what travel insurance covers as well as what it doesn't.
-We also reveal the best place to buy a travel insurance policy.
+In this article, we look at what travel insurance does and does not cover as well as the best place to buy a travel insurance policy.

 What is travel insurance?